Uber, Lyft increasing incentives amid driver shortage

-Uber and Lyft riders in West Palm Beach have noticed a few changes.
-From higher prices to longer wait times.
+WEST PALM BEACH, Fla. — Uber and Lyft riders in West Palm Beach have noticed a few changes -- from higher prices to longer wait times.

-"We used to ride down to Clematis Street probably $13 bucks a pop like each way and now it’s in the 20’s 30’s sometimes late at night and it pushes us do you really want to take an Uber?" said Kyle Mcquillian.
+"We used to ride down to Clematis Street, probably $13 bucks a pop, like, each way, and now it's in the 20s, 30s sometimes late at night and it pushes us.
+Do you really want to take an Uber?"
+Kyle McQuillian said.

-The reason, both ride sharing companies are struggling with a driver shortage and an increase in demand.
+The reason is both ride-sharing companies are struggling with a driver shortage and an increase in demand.

 That's why both companies are now relying on incentives to help reverse this new trend.